 Camp Care Package Ideas: Rainy Day Activities

 Some nice, new sharpened colored pencils and drawing paper will give kids with an artistic side something to do while hiding from the raindrops.
-And how much fun is this crafty camp care package at Giver’s Log, holding art supplies inside a clear water bottle.
-It’s bound to be one of the coolest pieces of mail passed out in the bunk. (link to website is now defunct)
+And how much fun is this crafty camp care package from Giver’s Log, holding art supplies inside a clear water bottle.
+It’s bound to be one of the coolest pieces of mail passed out in the bunk.
+(Note the website no longer exists, but the idea is still great!)

-Ranging from silly to thought-provoking, The Bog Girls’ Camp Bunk Box of Questions is a great icebreaker for a new group of friends.
-The 42 question cards will keep the entire cabin talking way past “lights out.”
+Ranging from silly to thought-provoking, Table Topics To Go – Kids edition is a great icebreaker for a new group of friends.
+The question cards will keep the entire cabin talking way past “lights out.”
 If that’s okay.

 Camp Care Package Ideas: Health and Hygiene Help (Hey, we can’t help it, we’re moms)

-Kids who are away for a few weeks will (hopefully) be using up their bug spray to keep the mosquitoes away, so send along some refills like Burt’s Bees’ Natural Herbal Insect Repellent, along with some Res-Q Ointment for any bites, burns, or scrapes they may get.
+Kids who are away for a few weeks will (hopefully) be using up their bug spray to keep the mosquitoes away, so send along some refills like Burt’s Bees’ Burts Bees Natural Herbal Insect Repellent along with some Res-Q Ointment for any bites, burns, or scrapes they may get.
+Though if ticks are a concern in their neck of the (deep) woods, be sure to read our guide to the best, safe tick repellents for kids right now like the top-rated one from Sawyer, above.

-With no time for haircuts (or, quite possibly, showers), help your girls keep their loose tresses out of their eyes with some pretty hair accessories and ponytail holders, like this adorable camera from Adelaide NYC.
+With no time for haircuts (or, quite possibly, showers), help your girls keep their loose tresses out of their eyes with some pretty hair accessories and ponytail holders, like this massive pack in every color, from Goody.
+Find it on Amazon or any drugstore at all, of course.

-And if you are worried that laundry may be very, very low on their list of “things to do,” send along some fresh undergarments like the adorably bright custom camp-themed underwear from Likewear, or some super fun socks from Sock-It-To-Me for both boys and girls.
+If you are worried that laundry may be very, very low on their list of “things to do,” send along some fresh camp themed tees from Likewear, or a care package packed with super fun socks from Sock-It-To-Me for both boys and girls.

 Camp Care Package Ideas: Did Anyone Say Snacks?